mbohgard/boilerplate-react-webpack/README.md

 # boilerplate-react-webpack
-Boilerplate for new project with React, Webpack and LESS css
+Boilerplate for new React ES6 project with Webpack and LESS.